coburnGrant/payroll-project/README.md

 ##### Time Sheet
 ![time sheet](./documentation/screenshots/employee/employee%20time%20sheet.png)
-- Employees are able to view their a record of all their time entries.
+- Employees are able to view a record of all their time entries.
 - Employees will be allowed to edit their entries until payroll is processed.
 Entries will be "locked" after processing payroll and no longer editable.

 ##### Paychecks